| The

 simpler as Purcell�s. (for the case of the charge moving

 parallel to the wire).
+We�ll

 also derive the case where the charge is moving perpendicular to